If You Don't Winterize Your Boat, Here's What Happens

 • Draining everything that holds water, from plumbing lines and tanks to engine blocks and cooling systems.

-• Flushing everything out that comes in contact with salt water.
+• Flushing everything out that comes into contact with salt water.

 • Changing oil in engines and fogging them with oil.